 These free kits are on offer to those primary schools in our Edina Trust Science Grant Scheme eligible areas who are in their last year of the scheme.
 Click the button to find out how to apply.

-Early Years Outdoor Exploration kits coming to selected voluntary providers soon!
+Early Years Outdoor Exploration kits for selected voluntary providers

 Hands-On Science Experiment Ideas